PocketRelay/Server/docs/API.md

 ### Response

 The "players" field contains the list of players within the offset and count.
 The "more" field determines whether there are more players at the next offset value.
+The "offset" field contains the current offset page provided by the query and the "count" is the count expected by the query (The count is NOT the number of players returned)

 ```json
 {